trustinveritas/cyber-blog/docs/HackingLab/HackTheBox/SOC-Analyst/Threat-Hunting-Fundamentals/index.md

 ---
-title: "Threat Hunting Fundamentals"
+title: "9.
+Threat Hunting Fundamentals"
 authors: [asalucci]
 tags: [HackTheBox, CTF, trustinveritas, alessandro]
 published: 2025-04-07
 categories: ["SOC", "Analyst", "Write", "Up", "HackTheBox"]
 ---

-# Threat Hunting Definition
+# 9. Threat Hunting Definition

 The **median duration between** an **actual security breach** and **its detection**, otherwise termed "`dwell time`", is **usually several weeks**, `if not months`.
 This implies a potential `adversarial presence within a network for a span approaching three weeks`, a duration that can be significantly impactful.